sambarrows/minimal-mistakes/_pages/about.md

 permalink: /about/
 ---

-A data scientist trained in quantitative political science, I love applying statistics and machine learning to drive customer engagement.
+A data scientist trained in quantitative political science, I love applying statistics and machine learning to understand and drive customer engagement.
 I'm particularly interested in topics in causal inference.

 I'm currently part of Uber's money team in Amsterdam, where I run experimentation, predictive modeling, insights, and reporting for consumer-facing rider payments.